 - Large and Small for Gestational Age

-- The components of a health supervision visit including health promotion and disease and injury prevention, the appropriate use of screening tools, and immunizations
+- Outline the components of a health supervision visit including health promotion and disease and injury prevention, the appropriate use of screening tools, and immunizations

-- How risk of illness and injury change during growth and development
+- Describe how risk of illness and injury change during growth and development

-- The indications and appropriate use of the following screening tests:
+- Identify the indications and appropriate use of the following screening tests: